-The policy below sets out how we seek to protect personal data and ensure that staff understand the rules governing their use of personal data to which they have access in the course of their work with us at DJW Talent and The DJW School of Acting.
+The policy below sets out how we seek to protect personal data and ensure that staff understand the rules governing their use of personal data to which they have access in the course of their work with us at DJW Talent.
 In particular, this policy requires staff to ensure that the Data Protection Officer (DPO) be consulted before any significant new data processing activity is initiated to ensure that relevant compliance steps are addressed.

-The DPO's in charge are Daniel-John Williams (DJW Talent and The DJW School of acting company founder and director.
+The DPO's in charge are Daniel-John Williams (DJW Talent company founder and director.
 In the absence of Daniel-John Williams, Managing Director; Emma Louise Teasdale shall be appointed the DPO) - Data Protection Officer.

 We take data protection seriously and confirm within our promise below that we will never share your details with third parties unless we are instructed to do so by manner of 'castings' or 'training' opportunities or by instruction in 'law'.
-DJW often collect data which holds personal information such as name, address, telephone number and email which may be passed to casting directors when you are applying for specific roles.
+DJW often collect data which holds personal information such as name, address, telephone number, email which may be passed to casting directors when you are applying for specific roles.
 Your photo and showreel may also be part of the data we hold and if instructed by you, we will distribute this information as often as possible to maximise your chances of securing an audition.
 If at anytime you wish for DJW to cease searching, you can opt out by sending us an email.
+Please note that bank details may be shared if payments are being made directly.